roq-trading/roq-api/README.md

 ![overview](assets/Benchmark.png)

-And you can simulate a real network of gateways and clients:
+You can also simulate a real network of gateways and clients:

 This is our generic test case